 AV-101 is converted in the brain into an active metabolite, 7-chlorokynurenic acid (7-Cl-KYNA), which is an antagonist of the N-methyl-D-aspartate (NMDA) receptors.
 7-Cl-KYNA is a synthetic analogue of kynurenic acid, which is a naturally occurring CNS regulatory compound, and is one of the most potent and selective blockers of the regulatory GlyB-site of the NMDA receptor.

 In preclinical studies, AV-101 demonstrated very good levels of oral bioavailability, rapid and efficient transport across the blood-brain barrier and preferential conversion into 7-CKYNA at the site of seizures and potential neural damage in the brain and spinal cord.

 AV-101 has successfully completed Phase 1 development in the U.S. under an active Investigational New Drug (IND) application on file at the U.S. FDA that defines the initial clinical development for neuropathic pain.

-We believe the safety studies completed in our AV-101 Phase 1 program may enable Phase 2 development of AV-101 for both neuropathic pain and depression.
+We believe the safety studies completed in our AV-101 Phase 1 program may enable Phase 2 development of AV-101 for neuropathic pain, epilepsy, and depression.

 A non-confidential AV-101 program summary is available below.
 For additional information, please contact our Business Development Department at firstname.lastname@example.org.